|

 Western.
 “None of them paid much,” he confessed, “but it was groceries,

 and anything is better than a snow bank.”
+For many years he wrote eight

 hours a day, seven days a week, although in later life he cut back to half-days